mang0kitty/blog-1/content/post/designing_human_systems.md

 {{< figure "A Straw-Man" "https://cdn.sierrasoftworks.com/blog/strawman.jpg" "fig-40" >}}

-The straw-man examples for a dev team and an Ops team are that they focus purely on features and reliability respectively.
-Where the dev team is benchmarked on meeting customer deadlines, the Ops team is benchmarked on whether the service is available.
-Separating these teams, in the straw-man case, leads to the SWE team shipping feature-packed, buggy, software that the Ops team is penalized for.
-To prevent this, the Ops team places limitations on the SWE team: release cycles, planned downtime, bug SLOs etc.
+The straw-man examples for a Dev team and an Ops team are that they focus purely on features and reliability respectively.
+Where the Dev team is benchmarked on meeting customer deadlines, the Ops team is benchmarked on whether the service is available.
+Separating these teams, in the straw-man case, leads to the Dev team shipping feature-packed, buggy, software that the Ops team is penalized for.
+To prevent this, the Ops team places limitations on the Dev team: release cycles, planned downtime, bug SLOs etc.

 In practice, reality is rarely this cut-and-dry and most Dev/Ops teams try to find a comfortable balance somewhere in the middle.
 How successful they are depends on a range of factors and this is where an SRE